Open to ALL

 The Appalachian Long Distance Hikers Association began in 1983 as an off-trail family of fellow hikers and friends of the trail who've all shared similar experiences, hopes and dreams on the Appalachian Trail and other trails.
 Membership is open to all, regardless of whether you've hiked from Georgia to Maine, or just walked from your car to a trailhead.

 Members get together each fall for the Gathering, where folks share their experiences through workshops and slides.
-In 2018, it will be in Pennsylvania at Shippensburg University Oct.
-12-15.
+In 2023, it will be held at the Southwest Virginia Higher Education Center, in Abingdon, VA, Oct.
+6-9.
 To find out more, please visit the Gathering page.